Every year millions of motorists by choice or necessity tow a trailer behind their car or pickup truck.

-Although towing a trailer isn’t “rocket science,” you should realize there’s more involved than when you’re driving a vehicle with nothing hooked behind.
+Although towing a utility trailer, boat, travel trailer or other equipment isn’t “rocket science,” you should realize there’s more involved than when you’re driving a vehicle with nothing hooked behind.
 Here are some trailer-towing safety tips:

 Before You Go